-Freelance journalists should always be adequately insured for an assignment or story and the ACOS Alliance encourages all freelancers, local journalists and commissioning editors to be informed about relevant insurance schemes so that they can understand and compare policies and find cover that is the most suited to their needs.
+Freelance journalists should always be adequately insured for an assignment or story and we encourage all freelancers, local journalists and commissioning editors to be informed about different insurance schemes so that they can compare policies and find cover that is the most suited to their needs.

 Some of the schemes listed below offer an ACOS discount.
-However, we do not receive any financial consideration or benefit from any of the schemes listed in this resource and take no responsibility for their performance or the actions or omissions of any person or organization related to those insurance programs.
+Please note we do not receive any financial consideration or benefit from any scheme listed in this resource and take no responsibility for their performance or the actions or omissions of any person or organization related to these insurance programs.